FhenixProtocol/cofhe-docs/docs/devdocs/tutorials/acl-usage-examples.md

 ```

 ### Allow other contracts
-You can also allow other contracts to use your ciphertexts, either persistently or for the course of this transaction only with `FHE.allowTransient(handle, address)`.
+You can also allow other contracts to use your ciphertexts, either persistently or for the course of this transaction only via `FHE.allowTransient(handle, address)`.
 ```solidity
 contract A {
     function doAdd(InEuint32 input1) {